 Increase efficiency and productivity

 Because they operate autonomously, AGVs increase efficiency and productivity, and they’re predictable and reliable for repetitive tasks.
 AGVs eliminate unnecessary walking and also eliminate the physical labor of transporting materials.
 They set the pace for workers, as well, keeping associates on-task.
-AGVs like collaborative mobile robots guide associates through each task, reducing human error, which helps to improve order accuracy and minimize loss and misplaced products.
+AGVs like collaborative mobile robots guide associates through each task, reducing human error, which helps to improve order picking accuracy and minimize loss and misplaced products.
 By leveraging AI to optimize routes and prioritize work, collaborative mobile robots improve resource utilization.

 AGVs are typically acquired on a per unit or per rental period cost basis, so there’s less fluctuation in costs compared to human labor, which can fluctuate based on market conditions and demand.